 Irish blessings and songs to ensure you have a warm Christmas.

-IrishCentral would like to wish you a very Merry Christmas as your festivities are shared with loved ones near and far today.
+IrishCentral would like to wish you a very Merry Christmas as your festivities are shared with loved ones near and far this year.

-Here are some Irish Christmas blessings, poems, songs, and sayings to share with your family, friends, and loved ones on this joyous day.
+Here are some Irish Christmas blessings, poems, songs, and sayings to share with your family, friends, and loved ones.

 “With ivy, shamrock, and bright holly berry, be Christmas to you both blessed and merry!”